 How to Make Sheet Pan Shrimp Boil

 - Prep the Oven and Separate the Ingredients.
-As always, start by preheating your oven.
-Set it to 425˚F, and then get started with the ingredients.
-In a large mixing bowl, combine the potatoes and the rounds of corn.
-In another big mixing bowl, combine the sausage pieces and the shrimp.
+Preheat your oven to 425˚F. In a mixing bowl, combine the potatoes and corn.
+In another bowl, combine the sausage and the shrimp.

 - Season and Bake the Potatoes and Corn.
-Melt your butter, and then stir in the garlic, Old Bay seasoning, and Cajun seasoning.
-Stir well.
-Add half of this to the potatoes and corn, toss to coat, and then dump the potatoes and corn onto a large rimmed baking sheet and bake for about 18 minutes, stirring halfway through cooking.
+Melt the butter, then stir in the garlic, Old Bay seasoning, and Cajun seasoning.
+Add half of this mixture to the potatoes and corn, toss to coat, dump the potatoes and corn onto a baking sheet, and bake for 18 minutes.

 - Season and Bake the Shrimp and Sausage.
-In the meantime, pour the other half of the butter mixture into the bowl of sausage and shrimp, and toss to coat.
-When 20 minutes is up, pull the baking sheet out of the oven, and arrange the sausage and shrimp around the potatoes and corn.
-Bake for 8 more minutes, or until shrimp are opaque and the corn is tender.
+In the meantime, pour the other half of the butter mixture into the bowl of sausage and shrimp and toss to coat.
+Pull the baking sheet out of the oven, arrange the sausage and shrimp around the potatoes and corn, and bake for 8 more minutes.

 - Enjoy!
-Take your sheet pan shrimp boil out of the oven, garnish it with parsley, and serve with lemon wedges.
+Take the sheet pan shrimp boil out of the oven, garnish with parsley, and serve with lemon wedges.

 Can I Cook Frozen Shrimp Without Thawing?

 Sure!
 Frozen shrimp can go straight into the oven.
-In this recipe, the shrimp will be sitting out while the potatoes and corn pre-cook, so they may thaw out by the time they go in the oven anyway.
-In any case, always keep a close eye on your shrimp and be sure to take them out of the oven as soon as they are done, in order to avoid overcooking.
+In any case, always keep a close eye on your shrimp and be sure to take them out of the oven as soon as they are done to avoid overcooking.

 Tips for Success

-- Cook the Potatoes Separately: Potatoes can take longer than expected to become tender, so if you’re worried about them not cooking through in time, feel free to bake them separately and mix them in at the end.
+- Cook the Potatoes: Potatoes can take longer to cook, so if you’re worried about them not cooking through in time, feel free to bake them separately and mix them in at the end.

-- Mix-Ins: You can definitely load up your sheet pan with extra veggies and goodies, if you like!
+- Mix-Ins: You can definitely add extra veggies here.
 From fresh green beans or zucchini to a little crushed red pepper for heat, make this one your own.

 What Goes with Shrimp Boil?

-- To store leftover sheet pan shrimp boil, cook it down and place in an airtight container in the fridge.
-It will keep for up to 2 days.
+- To store leftover sheet pan shrimp boil, place it in an airtight container and refrigerate for up to 2 days.